Census Dots

 Asian

-Of the 1,293 places in New York, East Hampton is the 725th most populous.
+East Hampton is ranked the 773rd most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+East Hampton was ranked the 725th most populous place in the 2020 Census.

 East Hampton's White Population